kktec/gsheets/README.md

 --------

 NOTE:
-The building feature is provided to allow simple data dumps and is NOT intended to be used where fancy reporting is needed.
+The building feature is provided to allow simple data dumps and some simple styling.
+It does NOT currently support cell/row merging.

-The older feature, ExcelFile, can be used to provide some of this but there is no intent to further build on this. _This will change with v0.4.1 which will support styling_.
+The older feature, ExcelFile, can be used to provide some of this but there is no intent to further build on this.
+It will be deprecated once all of its features are provided.

 It assumes a simple grid on the specified worksheet, by name or index, originating at a specified startRowIndex (default is 0) and columnIndex (default is 0).
 If no worksheet is specified, the first will be used.